 Specifically, students will find the petals, stamens, pistils, pollen, and ovules and learn more about how a plant reproduces.

 The 4 main sections of a complete flower are the sepals (generally green), petals (generally colourful), stamens (male parts), and pistils (female parts).
 Although these parts can be described in further detail, this activity examines them in a more general sense.

 Petals function to attract pollinators to the flower using colours, scents, heat, and different patterns visible under both ultraviolet and visible light.
+Sepals surround and protect the developing flowers.
 Once the pollinator lands on the flower, it will search for the nectar found inside of the flower.